Interior Styled Ammonites For Home Interiors

 Each takes on a refreshed identity, as our team have often found, referring to each with colloquial naming, soon they become part of our greater family.
 In the environment of the desert and of the high Atlas mountains fossils as with all else as the waning days light of those spaces declines give a dramatic edge to the work at hand and also to these huge ammonites.

 This adds a dramatic and fitting perception, although our team is often weary after full days of activity, the discoveries we find literally shore up our weary bodies and lift our spirits on journeys homeward.
 In historic trucks weaving wildly downwards often in dim evening light, clutching ancient trophies, our team already planning for the next stage of our journey homeward.

 Back in the United Kingdom, we consider once again each fossil ammonite.
 We review each ammonite and access each individual before finally deciding which base will be required.
 What material shall be best employed and what accent shall be created to ultimately exhibit the best of the extinct fossil ammonite shell.

 Our team have different skill bases along this journey from excavation to presentation.
 In selecting which ammonites should receive a type of mount, this will enhance the fossils desirability and complement the preservation and skill of the preparatory work of each fossil.

 Mantilliceras and Cheloniceras ammonites are featured in our catalogue among other specimen ammonites.
 They are both upper Cretaceous ammonites.
-The Cheloniceras are types of Douvilleiceratidae a family of Cephalopod which science establishes swam the full extant of the earths oceans during the Palaeozoic and Mesozoic eras.
+The Cheloniceras are types of Douvilleiceratidae a family of Cephalopod which science establishes swam the full extent of the earth's oceans during the Palaeozoic and Mesozoic eras.

-The late Cretaceous period of the ammonites became their final curtain call for the ammonite species, they died out leaving a huge gap for the Nautilus to eventually fill, which the nautilus which are also cephalopods do up to the present day.
+The late Cretaceous period of the Ammonites became their final curtain call for the ammonite species, they died out leaving a huge gap for the Nautilus to eventually fill, which the nautilus which is also cephalopods do up to the present day.